Magician-Blockchain/Magician-Scanning/README.md

     /**
      * set filters
      *
-     * When a qualified transaction is scanned, the call method will be triggered
+     * Filter the transaction records according to these conditions and trigger the call method
      * @return
      */
     @Override